Fresh Rhubarb Ice Cream Cake

 Serves: 6 to 8

 My mom used to make a version of this cake for birthdays and special spring occasions and I have never forgotten how beautiful it looked and how incredibly delicious it was!
 If you have a fancy dessert mold tucked away somewhere, this is a great time to get it out!

-Cut the angel food cake into about 10 slices, 1/4-inch thick or so.
-From the remaining cake, cut about 3/4 cup of small cubes.
+Cut cake into about 10 (1/4-inch-thick) slices.
+From the remaining cake, cut about 3/4 cup small cubes.

-Place the ice cream into a large bowl and let it rest at room temperature for about 10 minutes to soften.
-Measure 2 cups of the rhubarb puree into the bowl and gently fold into the ice cream.
+Place ice cream into a large bowl and let rest at room temperature for about 10 minutes to soften.
+Measure 2 cups rhubarb puree into the bowl and gently fold into the ice cream.
 It should be pretty evenly distributed, but it's OK if it still looks a little marbled.

-Line the bottom of a loaf pan or small cake pan with half of the angel food cake slices.
-(Note: You may place a strip of parchment in the bottom of the pan to help remove the cake later — see the video.)
-Spoon half of the rhubarb ice cream into the pan.
+Line the bottom of a loaf pan or small cake pan with half the angel food cake slices.
+(You may place a strip of parchment in the bottom of the pan to help remove the cake later — see the video.)
+Spoon half the rhubarb ice cream into the pan.
 Scatter the cake cubes over the surface and top with the remaining ice cream.
-Place the remaining cake slices on top and wrap in plastic wrap.
-Freeze the cake for at least 6 hours; overnight is best.
+Place remaining cake slices on top and wrap in plastic wrap.
+Freeze cake for at least 6 hours; overnight is best.

-Cut around the outside of the cake with a sharp knife and wiggle/invert the cake out onto a chilled serving platter.
+To serve: Cut around the outside of the cake with a sharp knife and wiggle/invert cake out onto a chilled serving platter.
 If needed, you can dip the pan in hot water for a few seconds.
 Decorate the top of the cake with whipped cream and fresh strawberries.

 Cut into individual slices and serve with additional rhubarb sauce and fresh strawberries.

 Source: Demonstrated on KING 5's "Gardening with Ciscoe" show, which aired on April 13, 2013.